sethbarrett50/AU-GSGA-Constitution/Constitution-README.md

     3. Must have and maintain a 2.5 GPA.

-    4. You must be willing to fulfill all responsibility for the Justice position you are appointed for.
+    4. Must be willing to fulfill all responsibility for the Justice position appointed for.

 3. Appointment